 My name is Tina Sprinkle.

-I’ve been in the health and fitness business for over thirty-five years.
-I began teaching aerobics in church basements, apartment complexes, and women’s spas, before managing a major health club.
+I’ve been in the health and fitness business for nearly forty years.
+I began teaching aerobics in my living room, church basements, apartment complexes, and women’s spas, before opening my own studio, and after the birth of my son, moving to manage a major health club.
 I’ve owned multiple businesses, worked as a TV health correspondent, married three times, and given birth to three amazing sons.

 Driven to provide for my sons, driven to prove myself at work, driven to please my current partner, driven to look a certain way.

-But no matter how hard I worked, it was never enough to calm the quiet certainty that I was not quite enough.
-Feeling like a fake, I also felt ashamed.
+But no matter how hard I worked, it was never enough to calm the quiet certainty that I was lacking- that I was not quite enough.
+I felt like a fake and I also felt ashamed.

-Through work, I also discovered I wasn’t alone.
-I heard my story from other women.
-It didn’t matter if she was young or old, rich or poor, retired or working, single, married, the underlying theme in all our stories was the same: we are not okay.
+Ironically, through work, I also discovered that I wasn’t alone.
+I heard the same story in some form or another from countless other women.
+It didn’t matter if she was young or old, rich or poor, retired or working, single, married, the underlying theme in all our stories was the same: we were not okay.

 My healing began with a swift kick.
 A sudden realization, a sick but undeniable knowing: I was waiting for permission to live my life.